In2scuba holidays & dive trips for 2008

 Day trips to Stoney Cove

-Stoney cove
+Stoney Cove

-In2scuba will be making regular Monthly visits to Stoney Cove throughout the year (checkout the dates below) as it is the perfect diving location to complete courses such as the Advanced Open Water and Speciality courses including Deep, Wreck and Multilevel.
+In2scuba will be making regular Monthly visits to Stoney Cove throughout the year (checkout the dates below) as it is the perfect diving location to complete courses such as the PADI Advanced Open Water and PADI Speciality courses including Deep, Wreck and Multilevel.

 Stoney Cove is a dedicated inland dive site situated in the county of Leicestershire.
 The Cove is based on a disused quarry and has 3 diving levels, ranging from 6 metres for novice divers, 22 metres for intermediate divers and 36 metres for Deep qualified divers.
 There are many in water attractions such as the Stangarth wreck and the Nautilus submarine to keep you exploring all day long.